General Duty Statement

 By Closing Date, you MUST

-1. Submit City of Saint Paul online application, including answers to the Supplemental Questionnaire.
+- Submit a City of Saint Paul online application, including answers to the Supplemental Questionnaire.

 Selection Process Information